Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dataengineering_ml_using_snowpark_python/getting_started_with_dataengineering_ml_using_snowpark_python.md

 Here is a summary of what you will be able to learn in each step by following this quickstart:

 - **Setup Environment**: Use stages and tables to ingest and organize raw data from S3 into Snowflake
-- **Data Engineering**: Leverage Snowpark for Python DataFrames to perform data transformations such as group by, aggregate, pivot, and join to prep the data for downstream applications
+- **Data Engineering**: Leverage Snowpark for Python DataFrames in Snowflake Notebook to perform data transformations such as group by, aggregate, pivot, and join to prep the data for downstream applications
 - **Data Pipelines**: Use Snowflake Tasks to turn your data pipeline code into operational pipelines with integrated monitoring
-- **Machine Learning**: Process data and run training in Snowflake ML using the Snowpark ML library, and register ML model and use it for inference from Snowflake Model Registry
+- **Machine Learning**: Process data and run training job in Snowflake Notebook using the Snowpark ML library, and register ML model and use it for inference from Snowflake Model Registry
 - **Streamlit**: Build an interactive Streamlit application using Python (no web development experience required) to help visualize the ROI of different advertising spend budgets

 ### What is Snowpark?